 Ocean Falls was once home to the largest pulp and paper mill in the province, a booming town of up to 3900, a K-12 school, hotels and an Olympic sized pool where many champions trained.
 It’s hydro plant still generates power for the communities of Bella Bella and Denny Island, and is home to only a couple dozen residents.
 A Bella Bella physician visits the community monthly.

-Klemtu has a population of approximately 250 residents, a busy fish plant, beautiful cedar Big House, a grocery and convenience store, eco-lodge and a growing tourism industry operated by the Xais’Xais band.
-The Health Centre is locally run and professionally staffed by FNHA.
+Klemtu has a population of approximately 250 residents, a busy fish plant, beautiful cedar Big House, a grocery and convenience store, eco-lodge and a growing tourism industry operated by the Kitasoo Xai’Xais Nation.
+The Kitasoo Health Centre is locally run and professionally staffed by FNHA.
 It provides primary, community and home care nursing by RN’s with visiting/telehealth support from Bella Bella physicians.

 Recreational opportunities abound for the outdoor enthusiast on the Central Coast.
 Borrow a kayak and paddle around the nearby islands.
 Fishing and eco-tours are available from nearby Shearwater resort or local residents.
 You might even catch a glimpse of a passing humpback, transient orca or sea lion from the unbeatable view of the ocean-front hospital.
 Bald eagles, various shore birds and great blue herons are commonly sighted.
 Beautiful staff accommodations are fully contained and close to the hospital, grocery store and dock.
 Visitors find community members warm and welcoming and everyone is greeted with a friendly wave or smile.

-Pacific Coastal airlines offers 2-3 daily flights to/from Vancouver via Port Hardy or Campbell River.
-BC Ferries provides weekly service from Port Hardy, Bella Coola or Prince Rupert in the winter months, and regular service in the summer.
+Pacific Coastal airlines offers 1 daily flight to/from Vancouver’s South Terminal in the winter months, and sometimes two flights per day in the summer.
+BC Ferries provides weekly service from Port Hardy, Bella Coola or Prince Rupert in the winter months, and increased service in the summer.